JennsiS/Chat-Client/README.md

 - Python 3.7 +
 - Slixmpp
-- Connecting to a XAMPP server to use the client
+- Connecting to a XMPP server to use the client

 ### Libraries and modules required